Project Discovery Phase in Software Development (Step-by-Step Guide)

 What Is A Discovery Phase?

 The software development discovery phase is a process of going into detail on a future product, defining its features and all possible business and technical specifics.
-It includes thorough work with the business and user needs and requirements, and it provides customers with a prototype along with all the documentation needed to start the development process.
+It includes discovering all possible business and user needs, specifications and requirements, and it provides customers with a prototype along with all the documentation needed to start the development process.

 In addition, you can face the need to change the project under development.
 The discovery phase in software development allows you to clearly understand what you can modify at the particular point, where it would lead you, and how the entire development process will change.
 Thus, it does not make you slow down but only changes the direction.

-And finally, it's highly recommended to take the discovery phase in the middle of the project if you skipped it initially.
+And finally, it's highly recommended discovering all possible needs and specifications in the middle of the project if you skipped it initially.
 It would allow you to identify the things you might have missed at the beginning and fix them while it is not too late.

 The discovery phase process is complex and requires the collective work of several different specialists: